-Mr. Harbeson's Lectures on Perspective
+Mr. Harbeson's Class in Perspective

-The Course consists of lectures upon the elements of linear perspective, shadows projected by artificial and natural lights and reflections, illustrated by drawings made before the class.
+The course consists of instruction in the elements of linear perspective, shadows projected by artificial and natural lights and reflections illustrated by drawings made before the class.
 Problems in drawing and painting from the solid object and from nature are given to the class at stated intervals.
 The principles of perspective as used by artists of various schools are demonstrated by lantern projections of their works.
+Work in perspective is compulsory.